 What Are Dabs and How Do You Use Them?

 Here at Blazy Susan, we’re all about advancing the culture.
 Part of that means making sure that the community has a reliable source for trustworthy and accurate information.
-You may think that everyone and their mother knows all about dabs by now, but many of our Blazy Gang members (especially those who do not live in legal states) still don’t know what dabs are, or don’t know all that much about them.
+You may think that everyone and their mother knows all about dabs by now, but many of our Blazy Gang members (especially folks who don’t live in legal states, and some of our friends across the pond in the UK) still aren’t familiar with dabs.

 What is Dabbing?